danjbrown/jwt-auth/README.md

 5. Run the tests `npm run test`

 ### MongoDB
-The authenticate service assumes that a MongoDB is available with a collection containing a JSON document per user with at least these properties:
+The authenticate service assumes that a MongoDB is available with a collection containing one JSON document per user with these properties:

 ```
   {